Acornsgrow/hitnmiss/README.md

 pattern for read-through, write-behind caching.
 It is built heavily around using POROs (Plain Old Ruby Objects).
-This means it is intended to be used with all kinds of Ruby applications from plain Ruby command line tools, to framework (Rails, Sinatra, Rack, Lotus, etc.) based web apps.
+This means it is intended to be used with all kinds of Ruby applications from plain Ruby command line tools, to framework (Rails, Sinatra, Rack, Hanami, etc.) based web apps.

 ## Installation